crabnebula-dev/broken-navigator/challenges/space-navigator/3/INTERNAL.md

 ## Application Layout

 - Navigator Page
-- Developer Console enabled and shown
+- Developer Console enabled but hidden (they should have learned the shortcut before so just enabled but not shown)
-- Able to send the coordinates to a custom command, which is documented.
+- Able to send the coordinates to a custom command
+  - get validation code that coordinates are in the system

 ## Hints

+- Custom Tauri command documentation
+  - function signature
+  - parameters with description and scheme
 - The tauri configuration
-- format of the password/flag
+- Example invoke string from another dummy command
-- (optional) listing of custom function names
+- leaks of custom function names and their signature in some html comment or unused functions

 ## Flag